mrsool/zatca/README.md

 # zatca
 ![](https://img.shields.io/gem/v/zatca) ![](https://img.shields.io/github/workflow/status/mrsool/zatca/Ruby)

-A Ruby library for generating QR Codes for the e-invoice standard by ZATCA in Saudi Arabia.
+A Ruby library for generating QR Codes and e-invoices according to the standard created by ZATCA in Saudi Arabia.

-✅ Validated to have the same output as [ZATCA's SDK](https://zatca.gov.sa/en/E-Invoicing/SystemsDevelopers/ComplianceEnablementToolbox/Pages/DownloadSDK.aspx) as of 15 November 2023.
+This library supports both Phase 1 and Phase 2.
+Phase 2 support is still new so there may be bugs.
+Please [report any issues](https://github.com/mrsool/zatca/issues/new) you find.

 # Installation